Recipe by Jeff and Justine

 This recipe is amazing, great for artichokes, asparagus, as a spread, you name it!
 Although I never add salt and I accidently did the other night it was awful!
 Just too much, if you have to have salt in it I would say use half the amount it calls for, but it is great without it.

 UPDATE: USED UP LEFTOVERS AS A DIP FOR PLAIN 'OL POTATO CHIPS.
 THIS WAS GOOD, BUT PARTICULARLY SOUR AFTER SITTING FOR A DAY.
-I THINK FRESH LEMON (TO TASTE) WOULD TAKE CARE OF THAT!
+DEFINITELY USE FRESH LEMON.
+I ONLY USE FRESH LEMON NOW AND CAN REALLY NOTICE A DIFFERENCE.
+I'D ALSO LIKE TO NOTE THAT THIS SPREAD IS PERFECT FOR A-N-Y-T-H-I-N-G!!!
+USE IT ON STEAK SANDWICHES (I SLATHERED SOME ON TERA'S PHILLY CHEESESTEAK SAMIES), CRAB CAKES, FOR DIPPING FRENCH FRIES - YOU GET THE POINT!
 Pretty good!
 Made this to "slather" on Meatball Sandwiches (BIGGUY728).
-A fast food restaruant that my fiance and I frequent makes a GREAT meatball sub.
-What makes it soooo yummy is the garlic spread on it.
+A fast food join my fiance and I frequent makes a GREAT meatball sub.
+What makes it SOOOOOO yummy is the garlic spread on it.
 This was perfect for that!
-I tasted this before spreading on my bread and found it to be too salty for my liking (but that's an easy fix - just use less salt next time doh!).
-I was worried aobut using 2.5 T lemon juice (thought it was a typo), but went with it and am glad I did.
-Next time I'll use fresh juice tho....
-I think I'll treat this as a sandwich spread only; I'd prefer remoulade or tartar sauce with crab cakes, but that's just me.
-This is such an easy recipe, I won't ever make aioli from scratch, that's for sure!
-Thanks for sharing! :-)
+I was worried about using 2 1/2 T lemon juice (thought it was a typo), but went with it and am glad I did.
+It really perks this up!
+This was so good, I can't WAIT for my next excuse to whip up a batch lol.
+Thanks for sharing your FANTASTIC recipe, Jeff and Justine! :-)

 I roasted my own garlic today so I used that in this recipe.
 Really, REALLY yummy.
 I don't think that I could turn back now and use plain mayonnaise again.
 NOTE: I did use low-fat mayonnaise and fresh lemon juice, not bottled.